US sends submarine to Middle East as tensions rise | BBC News - ExBulletin

 US sends submarine to Middle East as tensions rise | BBC News

-The US has sent a guided missile submarine to the Middle East as tensions rise over the war between Israel and Gaza.
-US Defense Secretary Lloyd Austin also said an aircraft carrier already on its way to the area would sail faster.
+The US has sent a guided missile submarine to the Middle East as tensions rise in the region.
+Defense Secretary Lloyd Austin also said an aircraft carrier already on its way to the area would sail faster.
 The move comes in response to fears of a wider conflict in the region following the recent assassination of top Hezbollah and Hamas leaders.
-Iran has blamed Israel for the killing of Hamas political leader Ismail Haniyeh on its soil, and has vowed to punish it.
-Israel has not commented, but is believed to have been behind it.
+It signals the US's determination to help defend Israel from any attack by Iran – Mr Austin said the US would take “every possible step” to defend its ally.
 Subscribe here: http://bit.ly/1rbfUog

 |